google/honggfuzz/examples/apache/README.md

-# Fuzzing Apache 2 #
+# Fuzzing Apache 2.4 #

 **Requirements**

   * honggfuzz
   * clang-4.0, or newer (5.0 works as well)
-  * apache-2 (e.g.: 2.4.25)
+  * apache-2.4.x (e.g.: 2.4.25)

 **Preparation**

-Note that the examples provided below use hardcoded paths (here to _/home/swiecki/_) and version strings of the libraries (e.g. apr-1.5.2).
-You need to modify them, so they reflect your actual build environment.
+Note: The examples provided below use hardcoded paths (here to _/home/swiecki/_) and version strings of the libraries (e.g. apr-_1.5.2_).
+These will have to be modified, so they reflect your actual build environment.

 1. Compile honggfuzz
 2. Prepare (configure and compile) the following packages: apr, apr-util and ngttp2